-Colorado’s Minor in Possession law (found in 18-13-122 CRS) prohibits minors under the age of 21 from possessing or consuming alcohol or marijuana, or from using marijuana paraphernalia.
-As an unclassified petty offense, MIP carries no jail.
+CRS § 18-13-122 (Colorado’s Minor in Possession law) makes it illegal for minors under the age of 21 to possess or consume alcohol or marijuana or to use marijuana paraphernalia.
+This is an unclassified petty offense that carries no actual jail time.

 Instead, the judge may impose: